jes/ngindock/README.md

 then rewrites your `nginx.conf` to direct traffic to the new port, and finally stops the old container and renames the new one in its place.

+Please see the "Caveats" section before wielding this against anything important.

 ## Installation

 TODO: Update this to something more "production".